-Mohs surgery is considered the gold standard in treating certain types of skin cancer – now there's an option for treating challenging closures.
+Mohs surgery is considered the gold standard in treating certain types of skin cancer – EPIFIX offers an additional option for challenging closures.

 Product Advantages